+In this section, we bound precision and recall for matching algorithms developed using all available data, which we call complete algorithms.
+To do this, we bound the rate of disagreement between a holdout algorithm and the complete algorithm.
+In the worst case, every disagreement is a mismatch by the complete algorithm.
+So the mismatch rate for the complete algorithm is no greater than the rate for the holdout algorithm plus the rate of disagreement.

 Let $\im$ be the set of identified matches returned by the complete classfier, which can be developed using all available data, including the validation data.
-Let $\sxp$ be a sample independent of $\sx$ and drawn uniformly at random without replacement from $\mathcal{X}$.
-Assume that $\im$ and $\imh$ are unknown, but $\imx$ and $\imhx$ are computed for $x\in\sx$ and $x\in\sxp$.
-Define $p(x)$, $\ix$, $P$, $r(x)$, and $R$ as complete versions of the holdout-oriented definitions in Subsection \ref{sec:query_holdout}:
+Let $\sxp$ be a sample independent of $\sx$ and drawn uniformly at random without replacement from $X$.
+Assume that $\imx$ and $\imhx$ are computed for $x\in\sx$ and $x\in\sxp$.
+Define $p(x)$, $\ix$, $P$, $r(x)$, and $R$ as complete versions of the holdout-oriented definitions in Section \ref{sec:holdout}:

-There are two remarks that we need to address before presenting the results: \begin{enumerate} \item An extra sample $\sxp$ is used to validate rates of disagreement between the holdout classifier and complete classifiers.
-For this sample we do not require knowledge of actual matches.
-We only need to know the identified matches returned by the holdout classifier and the complete classifier.
-Therefore, collecting data for $\sxp$ can be cheaper than collecting validation data for $\sx$.
-If so, then we can make the size of sample $\sxp$ very large to produce a tight bound on the rate of disagreement between the holdout and complete classifiers. \item For simplicity of notation, we use same bound failure probability $\delta$ for each term in our results.
-But, in practice, one can use different bound failure probabilities for different terms. \end{enumerate}
+Here are two remarks before presenting the results: \begin{enumerate} \item We use an extra sample, $\sxp$, to validate rates of disagreement between the holdout and complete algorithms.
+For this sample, we only need to know the holdout algorithm matches and the complete algorithm matches -- not the true matches.
+Therefore, collecting data for $\sxp$ is usually cheaper than collecting validation data for $\sx$, which includes true matches.
+So we can usually make the size of sample $\sxp$ very large, producing a tight bound on the rate of disagreement between the holdout and complete algorithms. \item For simplicity of notation, we use the same bound failure probability $\delta$ for each term in our results.
+But, in practice, we can use different bound failure probabilities for different terms. \end{enumerate}